-I am an Artist-Maker/Designer whose focus is on producing beautiful things with low or no carbon emissions.
-My flat-pack mannequins are a long term and permanent project and now… adjacent with the business of my flat-pack figures, I use recycled and eco-fabrics to make clothing and items that are always presented on FlatMannies whenever possible.
+I am a Textile Artist with a focus on environmentally sympathetic practice.
+My flat-pack mannequins are a long term and permanent project and now, adjacent with the business of my flat-pack figures, I use eco and repurposed fabrics to make clothing, items and art pieces that are presented on FlatMannies whenever possible.

 I have practised in art and design with a sensibility towards sustainability for years.
 A piece from my recycling work is archived in the Museum of Design in Plastics (MoDiP) in Poole, England and is a piece that formed part of a collection that won me the Best Newcomer Prize at the Contemporary Craft Festival in Bovey Tracey in 2004.
 Since then one of my early embroidery designs has been used as a visual, on screen, in Season 2 of the BBC’s Great British Sewing Bee.

-I often embellish cloth with my block printed or embroidery designs or with a combination of techniques.
-I have always had an affinity towards surface pattern and playing with colour ever since the days of graduating from Brighton with a Fashion-Textiles degree and gaining a place at Texprint, London in the same year.
+I often embellish cloth with printed, appliqued or embroidery designs or with a combination of construction techniques.
+I have always had an affinity towards surface pattern and playing with colour and shape ever since the days of graduating from Brighton with a Fashion-Textiles degree and gaining a place at Texprint, London in the same year.